Skip to Content

 Frequently Asked Questions

-Can you make roast vegetables in an air fryer?
+Can you roast root vegetables in an air fryer?

 Like this recipe?
 It helps me out greatly if you leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below and maybe even leave me a quick comment too!